Support Your Brain Health – Get Your Copy of My Book,“MIND Diet For Two”

 Hubbard Squash

-Because the skin on the hubbard squash is so tough and difficult to peel it is best to cut this big baby in half, scoop out the seeds, and roast it.
+Because the skin on the hubbard squash is so tough to peel it is best to cut this big baby in half, scoop out the seeds, and roast it.
 Once cooked the interior is delicious pureed with some broth and milk or cream to make a rich soup.
-Sprinkle it with some chopped fresh sage leaves and serve it with some crusty French bread on the side.
+Sprinkle it with chopped fresh sage leaves and serve it with crusty French bread on the side.

 7) Kabocha Squash